 Choosing the Right Ladder Height

-Another critical factor is picking the correct height of the ladder.
-Be sure that you think about the types of tasks you will be taking with your ladder, and what height you would be required to reach.
-Many of the ladder accidents are caused due to overbalancing, which is mainly due to users trying to stand too high up the ladder.
-It's essential to comprehend the Platform Height (the height at which it's safe to stand) for every single ladder.
-Ladder heights range from 3- or 4-foot stepladders and up to 40-foot for extension ladders.
-You will be able to see this at the ladder specification.
+Another critical factor is picking the correct height for the ladder.
+Be sure to think about the types of tasks you will be doing on the ladder, and what height you will need to reach.
+Many ladder accidents happen because of overbalancing, which is mainly due to users trying to stand too high up on the ladder.
+It's essential to know the platform height (the height at which it's safe to stand) for every single ladder.
+Ladder heights range from 3- or 4-foot stepladders up to 40-foot extension ladders.
+You will be able to find this information in the specifications for a ladder.

-So, for example: if you know how high you want to reach, let's say 12', you would likely purchase an 8' step ladder allowing you to stand almost 4' over the ground securely.
+For example: if you know how high you want to reach – let's say 12 feet – you would likely purchase an 8-foot step ladder allowing you to stand almost 4 feet over the ground securely.

 Safety Tips for Using a Ladder

 Before each use, visually inspect the ladder for any wear and tear indications, defects, or loose parts.

 Never use steel or aluminum ladders when operating with power tools or any other electricity as they transfer electricity pretty quickly, leading to an electric shock.